VolcanicArts/vrcosc.com/docs/V2/pulse/getting-started.md

 The **Indirect Write Variable** node can be found in the node creation menu and writes to a variable using a variable reference (useful when the target variable is determined dynamically).

+### Transforms
+Transforms are written as standard right-hand rotation space using intrinsic YXZ Euler rotations (Yaw → Pitch → Roll).
+This matches Unity.

+For a mental model of the transforms relative to facing your screen:
+- X+ = Right
+- Y+ = Up
+- Z+ = Forward (towards you out of the screen)

 ---

 ## Special Behaviours {/* #behaviours */}